 Parents of some gifted children know that this gift comes with more than a quick intellect.
 It can come with a will of iron and incredible emotional range.
 Gifted children can be expansively happy one moment, and intensely sad the next.
-No, it isn’t bipolar disorder, and it probably isn’t ADD (these kids are misdiagnosed at an alarming rate).
+No, it isn’t bipolar disorder, and it probably isn’t ADD (gifted kids are misdiagnosed with both at an alarming rate).
 Gifted children have an emotional capacity that often matches or exceeds their intellect.
-Here is why.
+Here is why:

 Their brains are different.
 They are qualitatively different, meaning that they notice, synthesize, and experience information differently, not just “more” or “more like an older child” than other children.
-Their brains work differently, but they are trying to comprehend how others understand it and why they behave as they do.
+Their brains work differently, but they are trying to comprehend how others understand situations and why they behave as they do.
 When they cannot get where other people are coming from, or when they insist on the world working their way, things can get explosive.

 Gifted children with strong wills aren’t always appreciated for their determination and their energy.
 They balk at instructions, refuse assistance when they need it, and aren’t easily distracted from their desires.
 I think that the first step in handling the emotional over excitability of a gifted child is to accept how difficult it is as a parent or a teacher, and then learn about how this aspect of giftedness works.
 From there it is a matter of building skills in self-control and social/communication skills.
 Read Want Better Self-Regulation in Young Children?
 Help Them Manage Aggression for some ideas on dealing with aggressive behavior.
 Gifted children do not have to get their way because their IQ is in the stratosphere.
 They still have to avoid aggression, including verbal aggression (something teenage gifted kids are virtual masters of).
 Read Why Gifted Children Aren’t Their Teacher’s Favorite Students…. and Is Your Child Bright or Gifted? to understand some of the shadow sides of giftedness.

 My perspective is that gifted children need more help with social skills since they often have such disparity between their cognitive capacity and their emotional abilities.
 Feeling responsible for the world’s troubles doesn’t mean that you are, and knowing that the rules are arbitrary doesn’t mean you have the authority to change them.
 Parents who teach their children how to navigate these problems will give a huge gift to their children.
 Children need to understand that they aren’t bad, but they are different.
 And their behavior is connected to the way their brain works and always will work.
 They need to navigate their path within the wider world, making friends and dealing with authorities that do not see things in the same way.
 The world may not always understand gifted people, but if gifted people understand themselves, it could be a happier and calmer place for everyone.